-Grains with a colour not falling within the "main and acceptable variety seed coat variation" as depicted within the GREEN section of the chart are to be classified as Contrasting Colour
+Definition: Grains with a colour not falling within the 'main and acceptable variety seed coat variation' are to be classified as Contrasting Colour.
+Contrasting colour and marbling is genetic variation, which can occur at trace levels within specific varieties and are not defective grains.